lucatacconi/crunz-ui/.github/README.md

 * Linux OS and Bash shell
 * Service ntp enabled
-* Apache and PHP 7.4 or newer, with rewrite.load module enabled
+* Apache with rewrite.load module enabled or Nginx and PHP 8.0 or newer,
 * Composer
 * Sudo capabilities